teddav/teddav.github.io/content/articles/ot.md

 If random OT is desired (for use in correlated or random protocols), an additional randomization phase is required.
 The MPZ version skips this step.

-An example of MPZ implementation is available https://github.com/teddav/mpc-for-newbies
+An example of MPZ implementation is available [MPC by hand](https://github.com/teddav/mpc-by-hand)